zoekirsh/ruby-basics-assessment-newsletter/README.md

 2. Fixed syntax errors but not logic errors
 3. Fixed syntax errors and some logic errors
 4. Fixed syntax and logic errors
-5. Fixed syntax and logic errors confidently, output exactly matches expected output
+5. Fixed syntax and logic errors, output exactly matches expected output

 ### Ruby Arrays, Hashes, and Enumerable methods